Best Countertop Ice Makers 2026: 10 Compared (8 Sources)

 Best Smart Features: GoveeLife Smart Nugget Ice Maker Pro (~$500) — Check price

-CES 2026 Best of Show winner.
+CES 2026 launch (US availability January 15, 2026 at $499.99).
 Industry-leading 60 lbs/day capacity with first ice in 6 minutes.
 Patented AI NoiseGuard actively monitors and eliminates evaporator noise, achieving 40dB operation — over two-thirds quieter than typical compressor models.
 Dual water tanks (2.2L + 4.9L) yield 15+ lbs per fill.
 App and Alexa/Google voice control.
-3-year warranty with quick-clean (10 min) and deep descale (30 min) modes. [src1, src2, src7]
+3-year warranty with quick-clean (10 min) and deep descale (30 min) modes.
+Reviewed notes it runs slightly louder than the Opal in real-world testing despite its 40dB rating. [src1, src2, src7]

 Best Value Nugget: Frigidaire Gallery EFIC255 (~$180-250) — Check price